wp-plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 [Check out our Pro page](http://cmshelplive.com/custom-user-registration-form-builder-pro.html) which offers these handy extras:

 * Ability to download form submissions as excel file
-* File upload field for allowing visitors to add attachments with the form
+* File upload field for allowing visitors to add attachments with the form.
+This field can be made repeatable for multi attachments.
 * Assigning user roles to registration forms for accepting registrations for specific user roles.
+* Ability to track form statistics (Gold Edition)
+* Ability to track field statistics (Gold Edition)
+* Adds option to allow users to choose roles from front end.
+Admin can limit the roles allowed.

 == Installation ==